-Note : Version 1 & 1.1 are now deprecated in favour of v2 which contains some fixes and additional changes. v2 is out now and is a vast improvment over v1.x
+Note : Version 1.x, 2.x are now deprecated in favour of v3.0 which contains fixes and additional changes, plus creates Debian packages. v3 is out now and is a vast improvment.

 Article first published on May 23, 2012 @ 8:17

 Added important note about Policykit – see below

 Released v1.1 – see below

 I've written a utility which will do all the hard work for you to automatically compile and install X11rdp and xrdp :D

 Bonus : included is a utility which will configure your RDP desktop session, and more!

 Both utilities will work on Debian-derived distributions…